gasparka/thesis/docs/vhdl_extensions.rst

     Synthesis result with modified top-level process (Intel Quartus RTL viewer)

 Synthesis result (:numref:`mac_parallel_two_clocks`) is as expected, MAC's are still in parallel but now the registers are clocked by different clocks.
-Reset signal is common for the whole design.
+The reset signal is common for the whole design.

 .. todo:: Add TDA example here?
 Would demonstrate statemechines and control structures...

 Conclusion
 ----------

-This chapter developed, synthesizable, object-oriented model for VHDL.
+This chapter presented the proposed, fully synthesizable, object-oriented model for VHDL.

-Major advantage is that none of the VHDL data-flow semantics are used (except for top level entity).
+Its major advantage is that none of the VHDL data-flow semantics are used (except for top level entity).
 This makes development similar to regular software.
-New programmers can learn this way much faster as the previous knowledge transfers.
+Programmers new to the VHDL language can learn this way much faster as their previous knowledge of other languages transfers.

 Moreover, this model is not restricted to one clock domain and allows simple way of describing registers.

-Major motivation for this model was to ease converting higher level languages into VHDL.
+The major motivation for this model was to ease converting higher level languages into VHDL.
 This goal has been definitely reached, next section of this thesis develops Python bindings with relative ease.
 Conversion is drastically simplified as Python class maps to VHDL class, Python function maps to VHDL function and so on.

+.. todo:: Careful.
+You have only used relatively simple examples.
+    To say 'definitely reached' you should have substantial evidence based on a large number of cases and/or some sort of formal proof.

 Synthesizability has been demonstrated using Intel Quartus toolset.
 Bigger designs, like frequency-shift-keying receiver, have been implemented on Intel Cyclone IV device.
-There has been no problems with hierarchy depth, objects may contain objects which itself may contain arrays of objects.
+There has been no problems with hierarchy depth, objects may contain objects which themselves may contain arrays of objects.